vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 We recommend you to omit the `.md` extension, and paths ending with `/` are inferred as `/README.md`.

+If you are not satisfied with the default behavior of displaying icons, we provide [related presets](../customize/presets.md#style-related) to hide them.

 :::

 ### Object Format